 - Is there anything of interest in your local area - e.g. tourist attractions, local events

 - Will the sitter be based in a city centre or will they enjoy a peaceful retreat

 - Your favourite areas of interest in your locale

 Use this section to really sell your listing and give your sitter an idea of what they can expect when they come to care for your pets.
 Be honest though and resist the temptation to oversell.
-Are you strict when it come to clean and tidy or are you happy with “lived-in and relaxed?”.
+Are you strict when it comes to cleaning and tidying, or are you happy with “lived-in and relaxed?”
 Don’t be afraid to be honest and mention this in your listing.